jeffscyberjournal/CTFbin/Brainpan.md

 Next check set to see environment variables, ver to see the OS version, tasklist to list running processes.

+Three things:
-On first inspection a script Checksrv.sh appears to keep brainpan.exe and SimpleHTTPServer running:
+- Script Checksrv.sh appears to keep brainpan.exe and SimpleHTTPServer running.
+- This appears to be running these in wine.
+- /home/... is common home directory in linux
 ```
 Z:\home\puck>type checsrv.sh
 File not found.